Kinesin-like protein KIF11: Pharmacological inhibitors

+Pharmacological degraders

+In addition to small-molecule inhibitors, KIF11 has also been explored as a target for targeted protein degradation.
+Yan Feng, Michael Fan, and colleagues reported in the Journal of Clinical Oncology the development of a cereblon (CRBN)-recruiting KIF11 degrader as part of a KIF11 degrader-antibody conjugate (DAC) strategy for cancer therapy.
+In their study, the degrader induced rapid KIF11 degradation, increased phospho-histone H3 levels consistent with mitotic arrest, and inhibited cancer cell growth.
+DACs incorporating the degrader also produced antigen-dependent KIF11 degradation and antiproliferative activity in vitro, suggesting a potential alternative to conventional KIF11 inhibitors.
+This report was presented at the 2025 American Society of Clinical Oncology (ASCO) Annual Meeting.

 Human mutations

 KIF11 mutations have been widely described in cancer, and many trials with KIF11 inhibitors are ongoing.

 Clinical significance

 Germline mutations in KIF11 cause microcephaly with or without chorioretinopathy, lymphedema, or mental retardation (MCLMR).
 This syndrome is observed as an autosomal dominant disorder with variable expressivity but can also be sporadic.
 It is characterized by mild-to-severe microcephaly, often associated with developmental delay, ocular defects and lymphedema, usually on the dorsum of the feet.
 Phenotypic evaluation of patients (n = 87) revealed microcephaly in 91%, eye anomalies in 72%, intellectual disability in 67% and lymphedema in 47% of the patients.
 Unaffected carriers were rare (4 out of 87: 5%).
 Family history is not a requisite for diagnosis; 31% (16 out of 52) were de novo cases.
 All inherited cases, and 50% of sporadic cases of MCLMR are due to germline KIF11 mutations.